LiemDQ/LiemDQ.github.io/content/posts/design_team.md

 And beyond the cool projects, the career benefits, the networking events, the personal development and the unique memories, that's why it was all worth it.

 [^1]: They're doing quite well these days, but pretty much none of that comes from my efforts.
+[^2]: The biggest example of this are sponsorship requests.
+Student engineering teams are perpetually strapped for cash, and funding is a constant struggle.
+You're always looking for opportunities to get free parts and materials, or even a buck or two.
+At one point I was trying to find sponsors for candle wax.
+Then I realized that I had only a few months left on my tenure and that *we were already running a budget surplus*.
+So I eased off.
+A little.